 Here’s another seating section.
 If you look at the distance on the right, you can see some internet connected computers which you can use for free.
 The guy standing on the right was getting a drink from an espresso machine as there’s a second bar and espresso station there.

 There’s also a business area with a printer if you want to get some work done.
-There was no one here so if you want to relax on your own, this is the place to go.
-There are also showers available at the Maple Leaf Lounge but I forgot to get a picture.
+There was no one here, so if you want to relax on your own, this is the place to go.
+There are also showers available at the Maple Leaf Lounge, but I forgot to get a picture.

-Departure was at 12:45 am and EVA Air uses a similar zone boarding system as Air Canada.
+Departure was at 12:45 am, and EVA Air uses a similar zone boarding system as Air Canada.
 Another benefit of flying business class is that I got zone 1 boarding.
 Zone 1 gets priority boarding after the elderly, disabled and children.
-I was one of the first people to walk onto the bridge and here was my first look at the plane – a Boeing 777-300ER which is the workhorse for long haul routes.
-EVA Air Business Class Toronto to Taipei takes 15.5 hours so I would have a lot of time to enjoy the service.
+I was one of the first people to walk onto the bridge, and here was my first look at the plane – a Boeing 777-300ER, which is the workhorse for long-haul routes.
+EVA Air Business Class Toronto to Taipei takes 15.5 hours, so I would have a lot of time to enjoy the service.

-Here’s goose liver (foie gras) on pumpernickel bread and cheddar cheese with quince paste on whole wheat toast.
+After setting up my tray table, my starter arrived.
+Goose liver (foie gras) on pumpernickel bread and cheddar cheese with quince paste on whole wheat toast.